 If you’re looking to enter international business, keep in mind that the majority of global roles prefer or require an advanced degree.
-According to a recent report from Burning Glass Labor Insight, 57 percent of employers prefer or require a graduate degree for positions within international relations.
+According to a 2017 report from Burning Glass Labor Insight, 57 percent of employers prefer or require a graduate degree for positions within international relations.

-A graduate degree, therefore, can be the best path to advance your career, whether you’re looking to earn a promotion, boost your income, enhance your professional network, or change careers.
+A graduate degree, therefore, may be the best path to advance your career, whether you’re looking to earn a promotion, boost your income, enhance your professional network, or change careers.
 If you’re considering a career in international business, here are seven popular roles an advanced global studies or international business degree can provide.

 1. Management Analyst